Agriculture, Soil, Fertilizer & Farm Operations calculator

 Inputs explained

-• Water volume required: Use gallons needed for the set, zone, pivot pass, or fertigation event.
+• Water volume required for the set: Use gallons needed for the set, zone, pivot pass, or fertigation event.

 • Pump or zone flow rate: Use measured pump, flowmeter, pivot, traveler, or drip zone flow.